Customer Support

 There are not many vibration plate models adopt solenoid oscillation device, probably only two.

-Juvent vibration plate is probably one.
-Although not disclosed in its product literature, from a patent document found in Juvent's website, we can guess that Juvent vibration plate employes solenoid device to generate its oscillation.
+Marodyne LiV vibration plate is probably a solenoid oscillation plate.
+Although not disclosed in its product literature, from the information found in its related model Juvent's website, we guess that Marodyne vibration plate employes solenoid device to generate its oscillation.

-Another vibration plate model that may adopt solenoid oscillation device is Marodyne.
-There is not much product information provided in its website.
-However, Marodyne is somehow related to Juvent.
+Juvent is another vibration plae that adopts a solenoid oscillation device.
+Marodyne is somehow related to Juvent.
 It looks like Marodyne is a newer version of Juvent.
-The two models looks very similar.
+The two models look very similar.

 Vibration Parameters & Tech Specs